The Gap Isn't Talent. It's Experience.

 The best stuff came when Armas got on the ball.
 Around the half-hour mark, he found Healy, who slipped Ricol in through the center — and for about five seconds, you saw what this team is going to look like when it clicks.
 That Armas-to-Healy-to-Ricol sequence through the middle might be the recipe this season.
 It just needs more reps.

-Then Bachstein buried the second one late.
+And then Naples’ Bachstein buried the second one late.
 2-0.
 A scoreline that looks comfortable on paper but didn’t feel that way for 85 minutes.
 The scoreboard doesn’t care, though.

 The Defender’s Verdict

 So who anchors this backline?
 That’s the question Avery has to answer, and he might not love the options right now.
+For a possession-based team, you’ll need players that can pass out of the back, and are up to the physical task of our new League One reality.

 Always FWD.